data-tsunami/ansible-hadoop-cluster/README.md

 - FIX: easier install of Hadoop: download binary from mirror if not exists in files/
 - FIX: make NFS optional
 - Setup NFS server (on master or 'infrastructure' server; required for centralized logs)
-- Setup web server (required for kickstar)
+- Setup web server (required for kickstart)
 - Setup init scripts for Hadoop
 - Deploy KickStart file on web server
 - Initial setup of ssh keys and sudo? (don't know if possible, since it's required for Ansible)